MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 ## [Azure Data Explorer cluster](#tab/azure-data-explorer-cluster)

 1. [Open your KQL queryset](create-query-set.md#open-an-existing-kql-queryset).
-1. In the pane on the left-hand side of the query page, under **Explorer** and the search bar, select the **Database switcher** to expand the data source connections menu.
+1. In the pane on the left-hand side of the query page, under **Explorer** and the search bar, use the database switcher to expand the data source connections menu.

     :::image type="content" source="media/kusto-query-set/expand-database-menu1.png" alt-text="Screenshot of the data source menu showing a list of connected databases.":::